gpiliponyte/webcomp-ecar-friendly-accommodations/README.md

 The web component uses the Open Data Hub's Accommodation and E-Mobility datasets.

-The web component is visually pleasing, easy to use, brings value to the user, allows for greener tourism, allows for dynamic accommodation type, distance from echarging station and language selection.
+The web component is visually pleasing, easy to use, brings value to the user, allows for greener tourism, allows for dynamic accommodation type, distance from e-charging station and language selection.
 The web component comes in 3 languages (English, Italian, German).

 ## Table of contents